han-nguyen97/videogamesdb/README.md

 # Result

 # Insights
-1. Regional Sales Analysis
+_1. Regional Sales Analysis_
 - North America is the largest market for video games, followed by Europe and Japan.

-2. Sales trends over the year
+_2. Sales trends over the year_
 - Sales figures have shown a steady increase over the past from 1980 to 2008, with a notable peak in 2008.

-3. Top-selling games by Genre
+_3. Top-selling games by Genre_
 - The bat chart reveals that Action is the most selling genre of game, followed by Sports and Shooter.
 This is true for three regions North America, Europe and other.
-In Japan, role-playing dominates sales within their respective genres, Action and Sports are in the 2nd and 3rd place.
+In Japan, role-playing dominates sales within their respective genres, Action, and Sports are in the 2nd and 3rd place.

-4. Market Share by Category and Publisher
--  The Major Publisher accounts for nearly 100% of the market.
-Regarding Major Publisher, Nitendo dominates the market.

-5. Sales by Game Name
-- Wii Sport of Nitendo has the largest sales.
+_4. Top-selling games by Platform_
+- PS2 is the best performance platform among 31 platforms

+_5. Popular genres by Platform_
+- Among 12 genres, Action is the most sellable genre, with the highest sales in 7 platforms, Puzzle brings the lowest sales for 8 platforms.

+_6. Top sales by Publishers_
+- 5 Publishers with the highest sales over time are Nitendo, Electronics Arts, Activision, Sony Computer Entertainment and Ubisoft